usnationalarchives/social-media-strategy/pages/goal1.md

     </div>
     <div id="collapse2" class="panel-collapse collapse">
       <div class="panel-body">
-      Action: The team works with social media content creators to create an agency-wide content strategy that outlines the goals, objectives, defined measures of success, timeline, partners, and post-production reflection.
+      <p>Action: The team works with social media content creators to create an agency-wide content strategy that outlines the goals, objectives, defined measures of success, timeline, partners, and post-production reflection.</p>

-      Action: Staff use the content strategy as a guide to create everyday posts, special campaigns, and longer-term editorial plans.
+      <p>Action: Staff use the content strategy as a guide to create everyday posts, special campaigns, and longer-term editorial plans.</p>

     </div>
     </div>